espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 When connecting an external flash to ESP32-WROOM-32D module, is it possible if I do not use GPIO6 ~ GPIO11 pins?
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   - ESP32 has 3 sets of SPIs (SPI, HSPI and VSPI), which can access the external flash through the SPI0/1(HSPI/VSPI) bus.
 The external flash connected to other pins (pins other than GPIO6 ~ GPIO11) can only receive data for storage, but not run code.
 If you need to run code from flash, please connect the flash to GPIO6 ~ GPIO11 pins only.

 --------------

-Do I need to add a shield cover to the PCB of ESP32 modules?
+Do I need to add a shielding case to the PCB of ESP32 modules?
 --------------------------------------------------------------------------------------------------------

     - Whether a shield needs to be added depends on the specific application scenarios and requirements.
     - In some high-demand application scenarios, such as environments with severe wireless communication interference or high electromagnetic compatibility (EMC) testing requirements, adding a shield can effectively reduce external interference and mutual interference on the PCB board, improving system stability and reliability.
 At this time, the shield should be made of conductive material and grounded to ensure its effectiveness.
     - On the other hand, if the application scenario is relatively simple, such as low wireless communication interference and low EMC requirements, the effect of adding a shield may not be very obvious and may increase system cost and complexity.
-    - If the board has other signal interference, such as 2G, 3G, 4G, Wi-Fi, Bluetooth, Zigbee, etc., it is recommended to add a shield cover.
+    - If the board has other signal interference, such as 2G, 3G, 4G, Wi-Fi, Bluetooth, Zigbee, etc., it is recommended to add a shielding case.

 --------------